It all started with a flood!

-It all started with a flood!
 In 1993 my family and I lived in a home located in a flood plain.
 That spring and summer we had massive amounts of rain and the standing joke in the area was that we all needed to start building an ark!
-Unfortunately, that joke proved to be not too far off.
-Over the course of a few weeks the river started rising, faster and faster, and the rains kept coming.
-Finally it proved to be too much for the various levees in the region and one by one they started to fail.
-Within a matter of a few hours our beautiful home was surrounded by nasty, dirty, flood water.
-My husband and I had an emergency plan in place, in case the levee did break.
+Unfortunately, that joke proved to true.
+Over the course of a few weeks, the river started rising, higher and higher, and the rains kept coming.
+Finally, it proved to be too much for the various levees in the region and one by one they started to fail.
+Within a matter of a few hours, our beautiful home was surrounded by nasty, dirty, flood water.
+My husband and I had an emergency plan in place, just in case the levee did break.
 Our three small children stayed with relatives and my husband and I stayed in our house.
 We had a small boat with a motor so that we could boat a couple miles to the closest little town and replenish our supplies.
-We also had a generator we kept going to keep the sump pump from backing up in our basement, (which we did manage to keep dry throughout the course of the flood).
-Needless to say it was a stressful and harrowing time in our lives.
+We also had a generator that we kept going to keep the sump pump from backing up in our basement (which we did manage to keep dry throughout the course of the flood).
+Needless to say, it was a stressful and harrowing time in our lives.

-Through the course of the next few weeks I was exposed to the contaminated river water.
-It would splash on our supplies, and on us, as we boated back and forth from our home to the nearest little town where we obtained fresh water, fuel and supplies.
+Through the course of the next few weeks, I was exposed to the contaminated river water.
+It would splash on our supplies, and on us, as we boated back and forth from our home to the nearest little town where we obtained fresh water, fuel, and supplies.